 You now want to define the set of features your customers can use to realize value, also known as the “first mile of product.”
 When your trial user adopts specific features, you can then categorize them as a product-qualified lead.
 Then when that trial user reaches the defined threshold of product feature activity, you can notify your sales team to engage.

 3 .
 Create the product and sales handoff.

 This step is where planning meets execution.
 Now that your teams are aligned on the process and you can use your product to identify qualified leads, you need to make it easy for your sales team to know when a trial user is ready to buy.

 In your CRM, you need to have the information your sales team needs to properly engage with the lead.
 In addition to sharing the demographic and firmographic information on the trial users, you want to provide your sales team with the features they used in your product.
 You can send triggered alerts to lead owners when trial users become product qualified and create specific views to help prioritize their engagements.

-Armed with this information, your sales team will have a more complete picture of the challenges the prospect wants to address with your product, and can offer the best package to fit their needs.
-You have also allowed your customer to realize the value of your product first-hand and set value expectations to make them a happy life-long customer.
+Armed with this information, your sales team will have a more complete picture of the challenges the prospect wants to address with your product and can offer the best package to fit their needs.
+You have also allowed your customer to realize the value of your product first-hand and set value expectations to make them happy life-long customers.

 For a complete guide to using your product to accelerate growth, download a free copy of our book Mastering Product Experience.

 Travis Kaufman is vice president of product growth at Aptrinsic.
 Prior to Aptrinsic, Travis held product leadership roles at Leadspace and Marketo where he shaped the direction of B2B marketing technology.
-Travis brings over 15 years’ experience delivering innovative products to market across the marketing and sales tech landscapes including AI, social media marketing, display advertising and CRM sales forecasting.
+Travis brings over 15 years of experience delivering innovative products to market across the marketing and sales tech landscapes including AI, social media marketing, display advertising, and CRM sales forecasting.